MMKUK/PKRD_Launch_Kit/LivingChain_Module/README.md

 # Living Chain Protocol

-The Living Chain Protocol is a core resilience system for the PKRD Genesis Chain.
+The Living Chain Protocol is a core resilience system for the PKRD Blockchain.
 It ensures the blockchain remains alive, healthy, and self-healing over time, without centralized oversight.

 ## Features